Photography and Videotaping

 We recognize that pictures and recordings of the wedding are extremely important to you.
 We endeavor to create maximum opportunity for pictures and recordings while maintaining the sanctity of this Christian service.
 Therefore, we have established the following parameters.

-Wedding photographs may be taken in the Michigan Avenue courtyard, Loggia gallery, or in the place of worship before or after the wedding service.
-Once the wedding date and time is set, the wedding coordinator will provide a timeline for the period of time you will be at the church on your wedding day.
+Wedding photographs may be taken in the Garth (courtyard), Loggia hallway, or in the place of worship before or after the wedding service.
+Once the wedding date and time is set, the Wedding Coordinator will provide a timeline for the period of time you will be at the church on your wedding day.
 This timeline will include opportunities and locations for photography before or after the ceremony.

 In keeping with the atmosphere of worship, only the professional photographer hired for the wedding may take photographs during the service.
 During the service, the professional photographer may only photograph with existing light.

-The service may be videotaped with the following restrictions: the taping must be done from the north side or back balcony; no auxiliary lighting equipment may be used; and the equipment may not be moved during the service.
+The service may be videotaped; the videographer must follow the same rules the photographer, and the equipment may not be moved during the service.

 Decorations

-The worship spaces are in themselves places of great beauty and do not need excessive decoration for wedding ceremonies.
-At certain times of the year the Sanctuary is adorned with temporary art installations (usually banners or hangings) which complement the architecture.
-These remain in place during weddings.
+The worship spaces at Fourth Presbyterian Church are places of inherent beauty and do not require extensive decoration for wedding ceremonies.
+At certain times of the year, the Sanctuary features temporary art installations — typically banners or hangings — that complement the architecture.
+These installations remain in place during weddings.

-The church will provide a kneeler, candelabra, and candles if requested.
-Because of fire hazards, hurricane lamps with candles or other candle decorations along the aisle are not permitted.
+The church can provide a kneeler and two candelabra with candles upon request.
+Due to fire safety regulations, hurricane lamps, aisle candles, or any other candle decorations along the aisle are not permitted.

-Florists delivering flowers to the church must check in with the church receptionist at the 126 East Chestnut entrance.
+Florists delivering flowers to the church must check in at the 126 East Chestnut entrance with the church receptionist.
+The Wedding Coordinator must be involved in the planning of all decorations.

 Bulletins

-It is not necessary to have a bulletin (an order of service) for your wedding.
+It is not necessary to have a bulletin (wedding program) for your wedding.
 If you wish to have a bulletin, you may arrange to have one designed in accordance with the church’s guidelines and printed by an outside firm.
-The wedding coordinator will provide you with the church’s guidelines for printed wedding bulletins.
-To assure accuracy and conformity with these guidelines, all bulletins must be reviewed and approved by the presiding minister and wedding coordinator.
+The Wedding Coordinator will provide you with the church’s guidelines for printed wedding bulletins.
+To assure accuracy and conformity with these guidelines, all bulletins must be reviewed and approved by the Wedding Coordinator.
 If the program has not been approved, you risk the possibility that it won’t be used if it doesn’t follow the Wedding Bulletin Guidelines.

 Please plan to bring the printed bulletins to the church at the time of your rehearsal.
 The church is unable to accept early delivery of printed wedding bulletins.